 - 1. Applicants must submit the following documents: - 1.
 Application form. - 2.
-Application fee which is neither refundable nor applicable against other school fees. - 3.
-Official transcripts from all post-secondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office, unless otherwise notified by a University official.
-A U.S. \$235 credential evaluation fee or United States equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
-Current résumé. - 5.
-Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 6.
-A personal statement of professional goals that includes a minimum of 500 words that address the following areas: - 1.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 3.
+Current résumé. - 4.
+Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months.

+- 5. A personal statement of professional goals that includes a minimum of 500 words that address the following areas: - 1.
 What are your professional goals and how will a Graduate degree from Saint Leo University assist you in reaching those goals? - 2.
-Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 3. \If applicable: If you had below a 3.0 GPA at the undergraduate level, how do you think you will be able to handle the academic rigor of a graduate program that requires students to maintain a minimum of a 3.0 GPA? - 2.
-Applicants must meet the following requirements: - A bachelor's degree in Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), or related area from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - A minimum 3.0/4.0 GPA from a regionally accredited college or university in USA, or an equivalent degree from overseas. - Students with undergraduate degrees not related to Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), will be required to take the appropriate undergraduate courses. - All international candidates for admission must prove English language proficiency in at least one of the following: - Test of English as a Foreign Language (TOEFL) minimum score of 79 iBT - International English Language Testing system (IELTS) minimum score of 6.5 - Pearson Test of English Academics (PTE A) minimum score of 53 - For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - Successful completion of a NAFSA-recognized ESL program
+Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 2.
+Applicants must meet the following requirements: - A bachelor's degree in Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), or related area from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - 2.
+A minimum 3.0/4.0 GPA from a regionally accredited college or university in USA, or an equivalent degree from overseas. - 3.
+Students with undergraduate degrees not related to Computer Science (CS), Computer Information Systems (CIS), Management Information Systems (MIS), will be required to take the appropriate undergraduate courses. - 3.
+All international candidates for admission must prove English language proficiency in at least one of the following: - Test of English as a Foreign Language (TOEFL) minimum score of 79 iBT - International English Language Testing system (IELTS) minimum score of 6.0 - Pearson Test of English Academics (PTE A) minimum score of 53 - For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - Successful completion of a NAFSA or CEA-recognized ESL program

-Master of Science in Software Engineering - Online
+Master of Science in Software Engineering -Online